lukasdatte/docker-modpacksch/README.md

 <!-- tocstop -->

+## Important
+This Repository is primarily for my own use, but feel free to use it if you like.
+I will not be providing support for this container, but feel free to open an issue if you find a bug.
+I thank [Goobaroo](https://github.com/Goobaroo) for the original work on this container.

+# Original Description:

 ## Description

 This container is primaryily built to run on an [Unraid](https://unraid.net) server, outside of that your milliage will vary.